 In Radio Frequency (RF) Systems a label (miniature disposable electronic circuit and antenna) attached to a product responds to a specific frequency emitted by a transmitter.
 The response from the label is then picked up by a receiver and will trigger the alarm.
 RF systems transmit frequencies between 2 - 10 MHz.

 In Electromagnetic (EM) systems a magnetic strip is attached to the goods.
 This strip is deactivated upon payment by a high intensity magnetic field.
 The weak response of the strip requires use of high intensity fields between 70 - 1 kHz.

+Although active implanted devices meet specific standards for electromagnetic interference, there is still a chance that strong external electromagnetic signals could corrupt the working of the implanted device, hence the warnings to avoid exposure to electromagnetic signals (cell phones, shoplifting/airport gates etc.).
 Many different frequencies and intensities are used in such devices, thus these warnings are in place because the resulting inducted intensities and frequencies are simply unpredictable.

 PEMF devices powered by batteries, like bone growth stimulators, generate electromagnetic pulses (PEMF) with very limited energy levels.
 The energy generated during the pulsing time depends on the pulse width (= pulse duration) and pulse amplitude (like the volume on your radio) which form the amount of energy emitted during the pulse duration time.